wundergraph/cosmo/rfc/custom-modules-v1.md

 	Orignal *http.Response
 }

+type ModuleHooks interface {
+    // Provision is called when the module is provisioned Provision(ctx *core.ModuleContext) error
+    // Shutdown is called when the module is shutdown Shutdown() error
+}

 // SubgraphHooks are called when a subgraph request or response is made.
 // The order is not guaranteed, so the hooks should be idempotent and side-effect free.
 // if state needs to be shared between hooks, it should be stored in the context.